 Students who do not fully comply with the Educational Housing District Law (https://sites.sju.edu/communitystandards/ehdl/) may be prohibited from participating in student clubs / organizations / teams (i.e., registering an accurate off campus residential address with the University).

 Any behavior that violates standards set forth in the Student Handbook, the University Catalog, approved organizational constitutions and by-laws, room/board contracts/agreements and other University bulletins, as well as behavior that fails to meet the four University Expectations outlined above may violate the Community Standards.
 Specifically, any student or student club, group, or organization, including, but not limited to athletic teams, alleged to have committed or alleged to have attempted to commit any of the following acts is subject to the Community Standards process outlined in the Student Handbook.

 The University prohibits any act(s) or attempted act(s) to seek retribution against anyone who has reported an alleged violation of the University’s Community Standards or against anyone who has participated in an investigation, hearing, or related proceeding.
 Prohibited retaliatory acts include, but are not limited to, intimidation, direct threats, coercion, and discrimination.

 This is not an all-inclusive list.

-- Physically abusing or threatening another person, or engaging in any other conduct that threatens or endangers the health or safety of another person.
+- Physically abusing or directly threatening another person, or engaging in any other conduct that directly threatens or endangers the health or safety of another person.